jbreeden/chainlang/README.md

 Also note that no care was taken to return `this` from the methods of `fromSpec` as is typical with chainable methods.
 In fact, `fromSpec.where` doesn't return anything, but we're still able to chain together an expression such as `from(numbers).where(cond).take.all()`.
 That's because `chainlang.create` creates a copy of its argument (the language spec) where all methods are proxied.
 The proxied methods all have their `this` context permanently bound to a chain object, and they all return the chain object implicitly.

 So, what happens if you want to return a value?
-Just as in `fromSpec.take.all` above, you call `this._return` with some argument.
-This sets a flag on the chain object itself that tells the proxied methods to break the chain and return whatever value you've provided.
+Just as in `fromSpec.take.all` above, you call `this._breaksChain()`.
+This sets a flag on the chain object itself that tells the proxied methods to return their own return value instead of implicitly returning the chain object.

 That's the basic idea.